NSO-developer/ldap-auth/README.md

 accept = "accept admin oper 1004 1004 /tmp"
 print(accept)
 ```

-> For more details on how external authentication works, see the documentation at
-`$NCS_DIR/doc/html/nso_admin_guide/ug.aaa.External_authentication.html` from your NSO installation.

 When user creates SSH or Netconf or Restconf session with NSO server, it invokes the external authentication executable
 (in case of this package - Python script _ldap_auth.py_) and puts on the _stdin_ a message, which is then should be